 At the beginning of every procedure, your employees are required to take a reading of the humidity to verify that it is within standards.
 Once this information is verified and recorded, they can begin work with the yeast.

-Each time an operator enters in the humidity, the data is compiled into the SPC Control Chart within VKS.
-With an accurate history of variations in humidity, you can see if there are trends or unseen factors that could negatively affect the testing of the yeast.
+Each time an operator records the humidity data, the information is compiled into the SPC Control Chart within VKS.
+With an accurate history of variations in humidity, you and your team can see if there are trends or unseen factors that could negatively affect the testing of the yeast cultures.

 When reviewing the chart you see a trend of higher humidity at the beginning of the week and lower humidity at the end of the week.
 The data points are still within specifications but, oddly, this cycle has been repeating itself over the past few weeks.